 Incorporate specific strategy

 Make it clear how your product helped your customer.
-Don’t just say “They used Pardot”, incorporate how it helped them accomplish an objective or overcome a hurdle.
-We also recommend keeping in contact with your customer and updating the case study when necessary to show the long-term effects of your services/products.
+Don’t just say “They used Pardot”.
+Give it context!
+Explain how you helped your customer accomplish an objective or overcome a hurdle.
+And remember to keep the future in mind.
+We recommend keeping in contact with your customer and updating the case study when necessary to show the long-term effects of your services/products.

 Pick the right format

-Your case study can be a video, podcast, infographic, interview, or you can combine any of these formats to create a more interactive experience.
-The best place to start is to examine the information you’ve gathered from your interview for elements or stats that can be turned into a visual that calls out your results in an engaging way.
+No matter the format you choose, it should be one that makes sense with the story you’re telling.
+You can use formats to create a more interactive experience with your case study.
+The best place to start is to look at the information you’ve gathered from your interview for elements or stats that can be turned into a visual that calls out your results in an engaging way.

 Don’t feel pigeonholed to use only text.
-By incorporating different interactive elements like video, text and other visuals, you not only make it interesting for your audience and increase engagement, but you also improve its accessibility and take into consideration the different learning styles of your readers.
+By incorporating different interactive elements like video, infographics, and other visuals, you increase engagement by making it interesting for your reader.
+Plus, you also improve its accessibility (a huge win) and take into consideration the different learning styles of your readers.

 Looking for inspiration?
 Cisco was really thinking outside the box when they created their B2B graphic novel case study.